 iPhone 14 specs

 The biggest spec update of note so far regarding the iPhone 14 is about the A16 Bionic processor.
 Keep in mind that name may be in flux.
 Ignoring the name, the rumor suggests the processor will move to a 4-nanometer process from the current 5nm process of the A14 Bionic and the iPhone 13’s A15 Bionic.
-That should lead to a larger performance jump than we will see this year along with improved power efficiency.
+That should lead to a larger performance jump than we will saw with the A15.
+A recent Macworld article attempted to quantify it and came up with a 15% CPU boost, a 25-30% GPU jump, and the most dramatic change a 50% increase in memory bandwidth.

-However, if you are considering the iPhone 14 or iPhone 14 Max you should stow your A16 party hats as Ming-Chi Kuo believes only the Pro models will be getting the new chip.
+However, if you are considering the iPhone 14 or iPhone 14 Max you should stow your A16 party hats as Ming-Chi Kuo believes only the Pro models will be getting the new chip and a recent DigiTimes asserted that only the Pro models would be getting a bump to LPDDR5 RAM, while the standard models will once again use LPDDR4X RAM.

 The other potentially significant rumor centers on improved battery life based on a smaller 6nm 5G radio and a potentially larger battery as well.
 The iPhone 13 already righted the battery life wrongs of the iPhone 12, so another step forward for battery life on the iPhone 14 could put it well ahead of the competition.